 Palaeolithic Europe: An introduction

-BA degree (or equivalent) in archaeology or a relevant discipline.
+BA or BSc degree (or equivalent) in Archaeology or a relevant discipline.

 SAP and exchange students: admission after approval by the Graduate School of Archaeology.